site logo

 After graduating from West Point, he was commissioned 2nd Lieutenant, US Army, and assigned to the 1st Dragoons.
 His first assignment was at Taos, New Mexico, under then-Lt Colonel Edwin V. Sumner.
 He was 1st Lieutenant and Regimental Adjutant in the newly established 1st US Cavalry 1855-57, and was promoted to Captain 31 January 1861.
 He had served in the West, and as Cavalry instructor at West Point.
 He resigned from US service 24 May 1861.

-He was commissioned Captain of cavalry, C. S. A., and then first Colonel of the First North Carolina cavalry (9th Regiment NC State Troops).
-They saw their first action in a skirmish at Vienna, Virginia, 26 November 1861.
+He was commissioned Captain of Cavalry, C. S. A., and then appointed first Colonel of the First North Carolina Cavalry (9th Regiment NC State Troops).
+They saw their first action in a skirmish at Vienna, VA on 26 November 1861.
 He was promoted Brigadier General on 6 March 1862.

 On the Campaign